zitherharpcommunity/blue_screen/README.md

         - asset: packages/blue_screen/fonts/<file_name>
 ```

-- To use package fonts, declare which font you'd like to use like this in widgets.
+- To use fonts in this package, declare which font you'd like to use like this in widgets.
 ```dart
 ...
   fontFamily: '<font_name>',